dangtran47/prompt_lens/README.md

 ## Features

-- Shows a translation icon when text is selected
+- Shows an AI assistant icon when text is selected
 - Icon appears next to the selected text
-- Click the icon to translate the selected text (translation functionality to be implemented)
+- Click the icon to:
+  - Translate the selected text
+  - Process text with custom LLM prompts
+  - Access various AI-powered features
+- Customizable prompts and AI interactions
+- Support for multiple Chromium-based browsers (Chrome, Edge, Brave)

 ## Project Structure

 - `src/content.tsx` - Main content script that handles text selection and icon display
 - `src/background.ts` - Background script for extension initialization
-- `src/content.css` - Styles for the translation icon
+- `src/content.css` - Styles for the AI assistant icon
+- `src/utils/` - Custom LLM prompts and AI utilities
-- `manifest.json` - Chrome extension configuration
+- `manifest.json` - Browser extension configuration
 - `webpack.config.js` - Webpack configuration for bundling
 - `tsconfig.json` - TypeScript configuration

+## Customization

+You can customize the extension by:

+- Adding your own LLM prompts in the utils directory
+- Configuring different AI models and endpoints
+- Customizing the appearance of the AI assistant icon
+- Adding new AI-powered features